<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 • The employment standard requires that employers provide accessible employment practices, such as accessible recruitment, and accommodation for disabilities.

 • The information and communications standard requires that all public websites and digital content be accessible, according to the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
-This means that all websites, apps, and digital documents must be designed to be usable by people with disabilities, including those with visual, auditory, and physical disabilities.
+This means that in order to be in compliance with the AODA, websites have to achieve WCAG 2.0 Level AA compliance, meaning that all websites, apps, and digital documents must be designed to be usable by people with disabilities, including those with visual, auditory, and physical disabilities.
 Organizations must also provide accessible formats for information upon request, such as alternate formats or closed captioning.

 Under the AODA, the Accessibility Directorate of Ontario is responsible for enforcing accessibility standards.
 The Directorate can issue compliance orders, monetary penalties, or prosecute non-compliant organizations.
-The maximum penalty for non-compliance with the AODA is $100,000 per day for corporations and $50,000 per day for individuals.
+The maximum penalty for violations of the AODA is $100,000 per day for corporations and $50,000 per day for individuals.

 How can I make my website AODA compliant?